 The solution comprises a Power Portal for applicants to register and make their application, which includes the upload of proof of account documentation and is stored on the Common Data Service.
 A back-office Power App provides the workflow for the assessment of applications with verification of details, rejection, and payment authorization and (as shown below) a management Dashboard to allow the assessment team’s management to visualize the workload and progress.

 The application process is mobile and tablet friendly and the whole system is accessible by DCC staff while they are working remotely with appropriate security.

 The required MVP was delivered and live in one week from the initial request.
 Further functionality was added over the next few weeks and the system is rapidly changed to reflect additional needs and changes to the Restart grant rules as they arise.

-While clearly the project described here is COVID related this is only one point solution built on the Power Platform.
-This project has firmly demonstrated the benefits of a Low Code solution including speed and cost of delivery, out of the box functionality and a fully managed platform and other non-COVID related projects have already been identified for the platform.
+While the project described here is COVID related this is only one point solution built on the Power Platform.
+This project has firmly demonstrated the benefits of a Low Code solution including speed and cost of delivery, out-of-the-box functionality, and a fully managed platform and other non-COVID-related projects have already been identified for the platform.